DonneyF/ubcgrades/app/templates/api/api_index.md

 The API served here requires no API key.
 All data will be served via JSON.
-The url is `https://ubcgrades.com/api`
+The base url is `https://ubcgrades.com/api`

-There are two versions of the API.
+There are multiple versions of the API to conform to different data sources.

 # Version 1 (v1)